 The CDC recognizes that social skills, emotional skills, connectedness, acceptance, and resilience are critical components of bringing about change to school environments.

-Social-emotional learning (SEL) can help prevent school shootings from happening by helping students learn how to handle everything from social isolation to the disruption in routine associated with the COVID-19 pandemic.
+A focus on social and emotional development can help prevent school shootings from happening by helping students learn how to handle everything from social isolation to the disruption in routine we saw with the COVID-19 pandemic.

-The trauma of the pandemic can result in mental health problems that, without SEL, students are unequipped to deal with.
+The trauma of the pandemic resulted in mental health problems that, on average, students are unequipped to deal with.

-When children are unable to handle overpowering pandemic-related emotions, which can include anger, fear, and frustration, deadly violence can result as their attempts to cope fail.
+When children are unable to handle overpowering emotions, anger, fear, frustration, and deadly violence can result as their attempts to cope fail.

 Local access to mental health resources and programs are paramount to address this issue.